dhruvchopra2003/TimeAnalysis/README.md

 # TimeAnalysis
-Price prediction algorithm to predict the prices of pototoes in the state of maharashtra in the upcoming years using time series analysis
+A machine learning model that uses time analysis to predict future prices of potatoes in Mumbai.
+The data was web scraped from official Govt. of India website using Python